 Born in Elmhurst, Nybo is a lifelong resident of DuPage County.
 He graduated from Fenwick High School, Dartmouth College, and the University of Chicago Law School.
 He has served on the Board of the Ray Graham Association for People with Disabilities, has been a soccer referee and coach with AYSO, and has been actively involved with the Knights of Columbus and Immaculate Conception Parish.
-His commitment to community service led to his selection as a Harry S. Truman Scholar by the United States government.
+His commitment to community service led to his selection by the United States government as a Harry S. Truman Scholar.
+He is still an active support of the Truman Scholars Association.

 As a business attorney, he assists small and large companies on a variety of employment-related matters.
-From 2015 through 2017, he has been selected by Chicago Magazine as one of the youngest Illinois Super Lawyers in the employment practice area, an honor given to the top 5% of all attorneys in Illinois.
+From 2015 to 2017, he has been selected by Chicago Magazine as one of the youngest Illinois Super Lawyers, an honor given to the top 5% of all attorneys in Illinois.

 Senator Nybo and his wife, Faye, live in Elmhurst with their three children: Connor, Olivia, and Allison.